searchspring/snap/packages/snap-tracker/README.md

 ```

 ### Product Click `track.product.click`
 Tracks product click events.
-It is reccomended to invoke on each product `onmousedown` event via the `result.track.click()` method - available on each `result` store object.
+It is reccomended to invoke on each product `onmousedown` event via the `result.track.click()` method.
+Various Snap controllers will expose these tracking events differently, see the controller documentation for details.

 ```jsx
 searchController.store.results.map(result)=>{(